MerrimanInd/drawpyo/docs/usage/shape_libs.md

 #### Any new style attributes

 If you want to add a rare style attribute that drawpyo hasn't defined or worked with yet, no worries!
-When you import the TOML library if there are new style attributes defined then they'll get added to the BasicObject and exported into the Draw.io file.
+When you import the TOML library if there are new style attributes defined then they'll get added to the Object and exported into the Draw.io file.

 ### Using a Custom Library